sdcarlson/Lucir/README.md

-# Lucir
+# Visten Website

-Website for Lucir.
+Run 'npm start' on the command line in the root directory to test.